 There are very few organisations which operate like ours, from inshore lifeboats dedicated to HM Coastguard, to looking for missing persons for the Police.
 Each of our stations are in tune with the needs of their communities and the difference in equipment reflect the challenging environment they work in.

 Your local SARA Station is the Wyre Forest team, covering Worcestershire, Shropshire, Southwest Birmingham and the Black Country along with parts of Warwickshire and Herefordshire.

-We have 5 stations in total; these consist of Beachley, Newport, Sharpness, Tewksbury and Wyre Forest.
-At Wyre Forest we have 3 Land Rover Defenders, 4 inshore rescue boats, 1 Incident Support Unit van and have 26 operational crew ready to be called out 24/7, they also have 29 support crew to assist in the running of the team.
+We have 6 stations in total; these consist of Beachley, Newport, Sharpness, Tewksbury, Wyre Forest and most recently Upton.
+At Wyre Forest Station we have 2 Land Rover Defenders, 3 inshore rescue boats, 1 Incident Support Unit van and a flooding support trailer to carry our kit on DEFRA duties.
+We currently have 19 operational crew ready to be called out 24/7, they also have 27 support crew to assist in the day-to-day running of the team.